rhjones/quilt-pattern-generator/README.md

 - calcuate necessary yardage
   - figure out necessary math
 - fix HST yardage calculation (divide yardage in the middle of the process, then round up)
+- validate form entries
+	- row needs to be a #
+	- column needs to be a #
+	- (for now) blocksize needs to be *something*
+- apply warning styling to form fields when they fail validation
+- add alert message to form fields when they validation